ujjwalguptaofficial/fortjs-doc/docs/tutorial/view-engine.md

 export class EjsViewEngine implements ViewEngine {

     async render(value: ViewEngineData) {
-        const viewData = await getViewFromFile(value.view);
+        const viewData = await getViewFromFile({ fileLocation: value.view});
         return ejs.render(viewData, value.model);
     }
 }
 ```

-The method `render` is called by fortjs with value of type [ViewEngineData](/tutorial/view-engine-data).
+The method `render` will be called by fortjs with value of type [ViewEngineData](/tutorial/type/view-engine-data).
 You need to use this value and return html string.

 After you have created view engine, you need to tell fort to use this view engine.
-Open app.ts/app.js
+Open app.ts /app.js

 ```
 import { Fort } from 'fortjs';